learn-co-curriculum/js-basics-intro-to-javascript-readme/README.md

 them in memory.
 And the third pass is to actually execute the code line-by-line.
 We'll learn more about the second and third phases in an upcoming lesson.

+Most programmers consider the first and second pass the "compilation phase."
+It's where JavaScript makes sure that your code is readable and it sets up the computer to run your code ("Hey, CPU, can we have enough memory to hold this `Array`?", etc.).
+It's a lot like setting up a chain of dominoes.
+The third phase, as we called it above, is often called the "execution phase."
+It's where the code is run top-down, left-to-right.
+It's where JavaScript tips over the first domino and starts the chain of "doing work."

 During the first pass as it's parsing the syntax of your JavaScript file, the engine undertakes a process called _automatic semicolon insertion_.
 The name says it all, and this is why statement-ending semicolons are optional — the